bhargav2427/typing-master/README.md

 # typing-master

 - It is displaying random English words on home page.
-- On click with forget password user will get a mail of password.
 - It has login and signup database stored in MySQL server.
 - You will receive an email on registerd email for your password.
 - You cannot create multiple accout with a single email id.